Jonkelly5764/230-lab-escape/README.md

 You will report your findings from bullets 3 and 4 in the associated lab assignment for this course on Gradescope.

+Copy your `gdb` output into a text file (`output.txt`) that shows you have done all the steps specified in the lab.
+You will upload this text file to Gradescope.